 Eligible Shopify merchants can now list their products on Amazon.com, sync inventory between the marketplace and their Shopify store, and more by adding the Amazon sales channel.Add Amazon channel

 The chief draw of selling on marketplaces such as Amazon and eBay is the scale of their online presence.
-Amazon alone draws nearly 184 million visitors a month—that’s a heck of a lot of eyeballs!
+Amazon draws nearly 184 million visitors a month and eBay is home to over 164 million active buyers—that’s a heck of a lot of eyeballs!
 And those eyeballs can translate into higher sales volumes.

 According to an Amazon executive, sellers report an average 50% increase in sales when they join Amazon Marketplace.

 2. Acquire new customersNobody visits Amazon or eBay searching for your store.
 But they may be searching for—and discover—your products.
 Products they may not have discovered otherwise, or that they may have purchased from a competitor.